 “Natashia Deón’s emotional range spans several octaves.
 She writes with her nerves, generating terrific suspense.
 And her style is so visual it plays tricks on the imagination — did I just watch that scene?
 Or did I read it?” —New York Times

-Natashia Deón is the author of the critically-acclaimed novel, Grace (Counterpoint Press)—which was awarded the 2017 First Novel Prize by the American Library Association’s Black Caucus (BCALA).
+Natashia Deón is the author of the critically-acclaimed novel, Grace (Counterpoint Press, 2016)—which was awarded the 2017 First Novel Prize by the American Library Association’s Black Caucus (BCALA).
 The novel was named a Kirkus Review Best Book of 2016, a New York Times Top Book 2016, a Book Riot Favorite Book of 2016, The Root Best Book of 2016, and Entropy Magazine Best Book of 2016.
 Author Caroline Leavitt describes Grace as “exploring a teeming, post-Civil War world where the emancipation of slaves can be anything but freedom.”, and the Kirkus starred review praised it thus: “[T]his is a brave story, necessary and poignant; it is a story that demands to be heard.
 This is the violent, terrifying world of the antebellum South, where African-American women were prey and their babies sold like livestock.
 This is the story of mothers and daughters—of violence, absence, love, and legacies.”
 In the novel, Naomi, the narrator — the specter of a dead slave — watches over her child as she grows amid the turmoil surrounding the Civil War.
 At one point, Naomi’s ghostly presence is felt in the land of the living, where a character says to the wraith, “There’s no justice.
 Only grace.”
 (LA Times).
 She is also the author of The Perishing (Counterpoint Press, 2021), a portrait of a Black immortal woman in 1930s Los Angeles trying to save the world.

 A UCLA creative writing professor, mother of two, Deón is creator of two popular L.A.-based reading series: Dirty Laundry Lit, a non-profit that focuses on introducing people to literature, and The Table.
 In 2017, she was a US Delegate to Armenia as part of the U.S. Embassy’s reconciliation project between Turkey and Armenia, in partnership with the University of Iowa’s International Writing Program.